 Fortunately, the virus mostly spared children from the level of death and illness suffered by over 100 million fellow Americans.
-In Philadelphia, Alayna Thach (17 yrs), died as a result of contracting COVID and over 5,100 adults did as well.
-These deaths left children without sibilings, grandparents, aunts, uncles, cousins, and worse yet, one or both parents.9 itself, coupled with the spike in gun violence, caused a mental health crisis for children that continues unabated.
+One child, 17 year old Alayna Thach, died as a result of contracting COVID and over 5,100 adults did as well.
+These deaths left children without sibilings, grandparents, aunts, uncles, cousins, and worse yet, one or both parents.

-Although children mostly escaped the virus' direct physical impact, the pandemic
+Although children mostly escaped the virus' direct physical impact, the pandemic itself, coupled with the spike in gun violence, caused a mental health crisis for children that continues unabated.